Hint & Tips to hep you keep active during the cost of living crisis

 If you’re in financial hardship and need a bike for transport, you might qualify for a free bike from the Wheels for Life Lincolnshire programme.
 Individuals must be referred by referral partners, but you can speak to your local partner to see if you qualify.

 If you’ve already got a bike, but need some motivation and encouragement to cycle more, there are lots of free campaigns, clubs and events to support you.
 Love to Ride Lincolnshire, run regular campaigns to encourage you to cycle throughout the year – often offering the chance to win prizes by taking part.
 Take a look at their website here.

 Get Active at Home

 As many of us discovered during the Covid pandemic, there are now a multitude of free to access exercise videos available online.
 From gentle yoga for beginners to more high impact sessions for those already exercising regularly, there really is something to suit all ages and abilities.
 Not only are they free to do, but you can access them whenever is convenient for you, so they’re easy to fit around a busy schedule.
 With a home workout you don’t need expensive equipment, or to worry about what you’re wearing.

 Take a look at our Active at Home pages for some ideas and inspiration.

 A local park, is a fantastic place to get active outdoors in the fresh air.
 As well as being a scenic space for walking or running, local parks may feature organised activities, green gyms, playgrounds and skateparks – meaning they’re great places for getting fit for free.

 If you have children, parks are a great place for a kickabout with a ball or other active game.
 Older children might enjoy skateboarding – take a look at our list of skateboard parks in Lincolnshire here.
-Why not take inspiration from this year’s John Lewis Christmas advert, and give it a go yourself!

 Free and low cost activities and sessions